peaBerberian/wasp-hls/README.md

       for segments of the previous quality to be immediately interrupted, others await them before actually switching).
-- [x] Fast-switching (Push on top of already-loaded segments if they prove to be of higher quality - and are sufficiently far from playback to lead to rebuffering).
+- [x] Fast-switching (Push on top of already-loaded segments if they prove to be of higher quality - and are sufficiently far from playback to prevent rebuffering).
-- [x] Smart-switching (I just made-up the name here :D, but basically it's for the opposite situation than the one in which fast-switching is active: don't re-load segments who're already loaded / being pushed with a higher quality).
+- [x] Smart-switching (I just made-up the name here :D, but basically it's for the opposite situation than the one in which fast-switching is active: don't re-load segments who're already loaded or being pushed with a higher quality).
 - [ ] Also choose variant based on buffer-based estimates.
       _Priority: average_